Celts to the Crèche: Day 2

 Hilda’s Calling and Her Monasteries.
-When Hilda was 33 years old, she was in East Anglia for a year preparing to travel by ship to France to join her sister.
-St. Aidan, the first Bishop of Lindisfarne (Holy Island) in Northumbria (Day 1 of Celts to the Crèche) had been brought from the great Celtic monastery of Iona off the western coast of Scotland by King Oswald to convert the people of his kingdom.
-When Aidan heard about Hilda, he pleaded with her to stay in England and to begin a small monastery north of the River Wear.
+When Hilda was 33 years old, she was in East Anglia for a year preparing to travel by ship to a convent near Paris, France to join her sister.
+St. Aidan, the first Bishop of Lindisfarne (Holy Island) in Northumbria (see day 1 of Celts to the Crèche) had been brought from the great Celtic monastery of Iona off the western coast of Scotland by King Oswald to convert the people of his kingdom.
+When Aidan heard about Hilda, he pleaded with her to stay in England and to begin a small convent north of the River Wear.
 This may have been where St. Hilda’s Church, South Shields is located now or it may have been in the vicinity of St. Paul’s Church in Monkwearmouth.

-After Aidan saw her great ability to lead a small monastery, a year later, about 649, he persuaded her to become the second Abbess of Hartlepool (also called Hereteu or Hart’s Island), a double monastery on a headland at the mouth of the Tees estuary.
+After Aidan saw her great ability to lead a small convent on the north bank of the River Wear.
+A year later, about 649, he persuaded Hilda to become the second Abbess of Hartlepool (also called Hereteu or Hart’s Island), a double monastery on a headland at the mouth of the Tees estuary.
 Hilda succeeded Abbess Hieu (see day 24 of Celts to the Crèche), the founding Abbess of Hartlepool who had recently retired to Tadcaster.

 In 657, King Oswiu gave Hilda ten hides of land (about 1,200 acres) called Streanæsalch to build a double monastery and to raise his infant daughter, princess Ælfflæd (see day 29 of Celts to the Crèche) there.
 Later this monastery became known by the Viking name of Whitby.

-Whitby flourished and became a center of great literacy and learning.
-It probably had a scriptorium where illuminated manuscripts were copied and decorated as evidenced by styli (used to practice on wax tablets before putting pen to parchment) and other manuscript tools which were found at the site in archaeological excavations.
+Under Hilda’s leadership, Whitby flourished and became a center of great literacy and learning.
+It most likely had a scriptorium where illuminated manuscripts were copied and decorated as evidenced by styli (used to practice on wax tablets before putting pen to parchment) and other manuscript tools which were found at the site in archaeological excavations.

 Towards the end of her life, Hilda began a satellite convent at Hackness, in a very beautiful part of North Yorkshire about 13 miles west of Whitby.
 The broken cross in the photo below was discovered before 1848 in one of the two outbuildings of Hackness Hall.
 It may have been used earlier as a gatepost and that is why it was so weathered.
 The writing on this cross reads, “Œdilburga…always…your community /devotees are always mindful of you…most loving mother…religious Abbess Æthelburga pray for (them?)”.